 please come back & leave a comment below letting us know how it goes.

 Share a picture & tag @lifecurrents on Instagram.

 Or you can upload a “tried it” photo (I would love to see)

 Southwestern Falafel Recipe

-- 1 can 15-oz pinto beans, drained and rinsed
+- 15 ounce can low sodium pinto beans, drained and rinsed

 - ½ cup finely crushed tortilla chips

 - ¼ cup finely chopped red bell pepper

 - ¼ cup chopped cilantro